Oiangu9/Oiangu9/README.md

 - 🗓️ 2020-2021 [QuantumCAT - QUASIBOHM](https://quantum-cat.cat/quantum-computing/quasibohm/) project:
     -  Worked with Dr. Guillem Albareda and Dr. Xavier Oriols on the method to simulate quantum dynamics using Bohmian conditional wavefunctions to approximate the Many Body problem, presented in the thesis.
 The found method is currently in process for a paper. https://github.com/Oiangu9/Bohmian_Research_Lab_QuantumCAT

-- 🗓️ September 2021-present, Research Assistant at [Dr. Xavier Oriols' Group](http://europe.uab.es/xoriols/FrontPage.html) in UAB.
+- 🗓️ September 2021-2022, Research Assistant at [Dr. Xavier Oriols' Group](http://europe.uab.es/xoriols/FrontPage.html) in UAB.
-    - Developing algorithms to deal with many body Open Quantum Systems through the use of conditional wavefunctions and non-orthodox interpretations of Quantum Mechanics.
+    - Developing algorithms to deal with many body Open Quantum Systems through the use of conditional wavefunctions.

-- 🗓️ September 2021-present, Bachelor's Thesis with Dr. Álex Turpin at the [Quantum and Atom Optics Group](https://grupsderecerca.uab.cat/qaos/) in UAB
+- 🗓️ September 2021-2022, Bachelor's Thesis with Dr. Álex Turpin at the [Quantum and Atom Optics Group](https://grupsderecerca.uab.cat/qaos/) in UAB
-    - Development from scratch of a state of the art polarimeter (both software and hardware), based on Conical Refraction. https://github.com/Oiangu9/Conical_Refraction_Polarimeter
+    - Development of a state of the art polarimeter (both software and hardware), based on Conical Refraction. https://github.com/Oiangu9/Conical_Refraction_Polarimeter

 #### Work Experience ⚙️
 - 🗓️ July 2020 to January 2021, Data Scientist at [Kognia Sports Intelligence](https://kogniasports.com/):